The CTV Landscape—4 Trends You Need to Follow in 2023

 The OTT and CTV landscape is constantly changing, so what’s making the biggest headlines in adtech today?

-Here’s the scoop on the most noteworthy trends impacting the CTV landscape in 2022.
+But besides the economy, what the heck else is going on?
+Here’s the scoop on the most noteworthy trends impacting the CTV landscape in 2023.

 “Impressions give us a standardized measurement, it’s consistent, gives us more accuracy — we’re not leaving any viewers on the cutting floor, they’re all being counted.
 In today’s world, that’s critical for our clients.” — Bill Sally, EVP of Sales at Nexstar Broadcasting Group

-And the most accurate measurement of impressions will consider impressions across CTV devices.
-Joanna Drews, Cofounder & CEO of HyphaMetrics, explained at the last TVB Forward conference that her company is pioneering a new kind of panel that measures digital advertisements across linear, OTT, and streaming video.
-HyphaMetrics’ panel even measures across traditionally untouchable environments, like walled gardens and video games, across all devices.
+One of the biggest opportunities for advertisers will be combining new forms of panel data with ACR data (automated content recognition).
+Companies are pioneering a new kind of panel that measures digital advertisements across linear, OTT, and streaming video.
+This new type of panel even measures across traditionally untouchable environments, like walled gardens and video games.

 There’s no question that advertising operations processes are modernizing, but maybe not as quickly as some programmatic buyers need.
 TV buyers are often stuck jumping between various platforms and spreadsheets to effectively optimize and improve CTV campaigns in flight, making it difficult to reach the right target audience.